 SEC welcomes Texas, Oklahoma after boards accept invitations

-“I want to just reiterate that we will be in the Big 12 for the foreseeable future,” Texas athletic director Chris Del Conte said.
+“I want to just reiterate that we will be in the Big 12 for the foreseeable future,” Texas athletic director Chris Del Conte told his board.

+The future of the Big 12 without its two strongest programs, in football and many other sports, is unknown.
+Earlier this week, Commissioner Bob Bowlsby said “like many others, we will use the next four years to fully assess what the landscape will look like in 2025 and beyond.”

+“The remaining eight institutions will work together in a collaborative manner to thoughtfully and strategically position the Big 12 Conference for continued success, both athletically and academically, long into the future,” he said.

 Del Conte and UT President Jay Hartzell met by teleconference with the board, which quickly signed off.